derrickl858/Devops-Project-2/README.md

 * Project running on Azure App Service

 ![image](https://user-images.githubusercontent.com/43820257/227762050-a5e3633f-6508-41e0-87ea-6c43db60ae5f.png)
 * Output of a test run

 ![image](https://user-images.githubusercontent.com/43820257/227766124-c66a422c-f413-4dd9-99a8-26691dcdef6c.png)
 * Passing tests that are displayed after running the `make all` command from the `Makefile`

 ![image](https://user-images.githubusercontent.com/43820257/227762344-48449433-5145-41b9-a818-007f4aafa773.png)
 * Successful deploy of the project in Azure Pipelines.
-[Note the official documentation should be referred to and double checked as you setup CI/CD](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/python-webapp?view=azure-devops).

 ![image](https://user-images.githubusercontent.com/43820257/227766144-58d842ee-30ba-4082-9be3-9cf39dc444b4.png)
 * Running Azure App Service from Azure Pipelines automatic deployment

 ![image](https://user-images.githubusercontent.com/43820257/227766168-d986f7cb-3c4b-4fd4-a20d-ef3b162d951d.png)
 * Successful prediction from deployed flask app in Azure Cloud Shell.

 ![image](https://user-images.githubusercontent.com/43820257/227766204-09e7eccb-4dff-471c-8642-b3b9e1ccef26.png)

 <TODO:  Instructions for running the Python project.
 How could a user with no context run this project without asking you for any help.
 Include screenshots with explicit steps to create that work.
 Be sure to at least include the following screenshots: